Best Webflow Templates for Real Estate in 2026

 Does Webflow support IDX/MLS listings?

 Not natively.
 Webflow does not connect to MLS databases directly.
-For property managers and developers marketing their own properties, this is rarely relevant - you are presenting your own inventory.
-For real estate agents who need to show buyers active MLS listings from the broader market, a third-party IDX provider such as Showcase IDX or iHomefinder is required, embedding into Webflow via code at typically $50 to $150/month additional cost.
+For property managers and developers marketing their own inventory, this is rarely relevant.
+For real estate agents who need to show buyers active MLS listings, a third-party IDX provider such as Showcase IDX or iHomefinder is required, embedding into Webflow via code at typically $50 to $150 per month.

 What is the difference between a single-property website and a portfolio website?